 A golf course lay across the highway.
-I walked to the row of scrubs at the 17th green and crouched behind the bushes.
-No one could see me from the road and I almost felt safe, so I lay down with my bag as a pillow.
+I walked to the 17th green and crouched behind a row of bushes.
+No one could see me from the road and I almost felt safe.
+I lay down with my bag as a pillow.
 The Milky Way burst with stars and I counted a hundred galaxies before falling asleep.

 At dawn a spray of hidden sprinklers woke me.

 Slightly soaked I grabbed my bag and hurried to the rough.

 A red sun rose over the grassy fairways.

 Near the highway cars and trucks pulled in and out of the parking lot of a Cuban diner.
 I ate breakfast with farm workers heading to the sugar plantations in the Everglades.
 The conversations were strictly in Spanish.
 After eggs, beans, rice, and coffee I stuck out my thumb on Dixie Highway.